Continental Breakfast (Outside Ballroom A) Sponsored by Bernard Robinson & Company, LLP

-Julia Katz, planner II regional planning, Triangle J. Council of Government, Durham, and Heather Dillashaw, community development director, City of Asheville
+Aspen Romeyn, AICP, senior planner ' Regional Planning, Triangle J Council of Government, Durham, and Heather Dillashaw, community development director, City of Asheville

 Learn the secrets of thriving nonprofits, including managing the transition to new executive leadership, evaluating whether to merge with another organization and planning for your organization's stability.
 Discover best practices you can adopt for continued success and future growth.